Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Abstract

 \section{Abstract}

 Weight tying is widely used in compact language models to reduce parameters by sharing the token table between the input embedding and the output projection.
-However, weight sharing does not guarantee a stable token interface: during training, the correspondence between encoding tokens into hidden states and decoding hidden states into logits can drift, worsening optimization sensitivity and making post-training interventions such as editing, patching, and lightweight adaptation less predictable.
+However, parameter sharing alone does not guarantee a stable token interface: during training, the correspondence between encoding tokens into hidden states and decoding hidden states into logits can drift, worsening optimization sensitivity and weakening explainability probes that rely on a meaningful vocabulary-space decoder.
 We propose Pseudo-Inverse Tying (PIT), which synchronizes embedding and unembedding as coupled projections of a shared latent token memory, guaranteeing a pseudo-inverse-consistent interface throughout training.
-PIT maintains an orthonormal shared memory, obtained by thin polar decomposition for teacher initialization or random orthonormal initialization from scratch, and introduces a fully learned symmetric positive definite hidden-space transform parameterized via a Cholesky factor.
-The output head applies this transform to hidden states before the vocabulary projection, while the embedding applies the inverse transform to token vectors using stable triangular solves, avoiding explicit pseudo-inverse recomputation and any vocabulary-sized auxiliary parameters.
-We evaluate PIT on on-device models spanning 256M-1.3B parameters across pretraining and adaptation, and consistently observe improved training stability, stronger layerwise semantic consistency, and substantially reduced side effects.
+PIT maintains an orthonormal shared memory, obtained by polar initialization from a source checkpoint for continued pretraining or by random orthonormal initialization for from-scratch pretraining, and introduces a learned symmetric positive definite hidden-space transform parameterized via a Cholesky factor.
+The output head applies this transform to hidden states before the vocabulary projection, while the embedding applies the inverse transform to token vectors using stable triangular solves, avoiding explicit pseudo-inverse recomputation and vocabulary-sized auxiliary parameters.
+Beyond improving training stability, PIT provides a cleaner substrate for logit-lens-style and vocabulary-space explainability probes by keeping the input and output token geometries synchronized.
+We evaluate PIT on on-device models spanning 256M-1.3B parameters.
+The results show that PIT improves continued-pretraining stability, enforces near-exact token-interface consistency across settings, and yields more predictable lightweight adaptation after continued pretraining, while from-scratch pretraining reveals a trade-off between strict interface consistency and unconstrained optimization.